 - Reduces the compression forces on the clinician's hands, especially the DIP joint

 This course was designed to be systematic, evidenced-based and most importantly, have a direct application that can be used immediately with your patients.
-The course material nicely compliments a one or two-day live seminar on IASTM, it is our intent to also offer both a one-day and two-day IASTM live seminar courses that will complement the home study course.
 It will provide the attendee with the ability to gain and understand new knowledge on IASTM, learn how to assess more efficiently and practice the skills learned from the home study course.
 The course comes with the following:

 - A 150-page comprehensive course manual that has over 240 references is divided into twelve distinct and separate chapters.
 The course is filled with over 100+ illustrations and graphics to enhance the learning experience.
 Delivery is sent electronically from Physiotherapy Online to the customer or a physical manual can be shipped at an additional fee.

 - The student will have access to over 20 videos that compliment and review each of the twelve chapters of the IASTM Home Study Course.
 To access these videos, each student is required to provide a sign in on our secure website.

 - All examination costs are included.
 To earn respective CPD, a student must sign in on our secure website verifying to Physiotherapy Online who they are.
 Once verified, Physiotherapy Online requires every student to take an online 25 question multiple-choice examination.
 This examination can be taken anytime or are your leisure.
 Once the examination is complete and the student earns a score of 75%, the CEU certificate is sent directly to the student from Physiotherapy Online.

 The course is divided into twelve separate chapters.
 Which are listed below.
 The reason we choose this order is that the material synergistically blends and compliments the previous chapter.

 Chapter 1: Foundation and why behind of IASTM